 It’s also important to be wary of extrapolating data across regions.
 Factors like climate and wealth may impact participants’ micronutrient levels.
 For example, studies conducted in warm, sunny countries may report higher vitamin D levels that don’t necessarily apply to people in other climates.

-While there are many conclusions that can be drawn from this data, it’s essential to bear the context of these studies in mind.
+While many conclusions can be drawn from this data, it’s essential to bear the context of these studies in mind.
 What works for one patient or hair loss condition may not be appropriate for another.

 Unfortunately, it’s not that simple.
 There are clear links between hair loss and low levels of some micronutrients — particularly vitamin D and iron.
-It’s easy to conclude that compensating for these deficits could be a cheap, fast way to reduce hair loss, support hair health, and even promote healthy hair growth.
+So it’s easy to conclude that taking vitamin supplements could be a cheap, fast way to reduce hair loss, support hair health, and even promote healthy hair growth.

 Most cases of hair loss have more than one cause.
-Vitamin deficiency may be a contributing factor, but it’s unlikely to be the only or even the main cause of hair loss.
-So compensating for low vitamin levels probably won’t reduce hair loss altogether.
+Vitamin deficiency may be a contributing factor, but it’s unlikely to be the only or even main cause of hair loss.
+So compensating for low vitamin levels with a supplement probably won’t reduce hair loss altogether.